corda/corda-training-template/README.md

 You will begin by opening `IOUState` and `IOUStateTests` in your language of choice and uncommenting the first test.
 Then, use the TODO and hints to modify `IOUState` to pass the test.

-You will first fix `IOUState`, then `IOUContract`, and lastly `IOUIssueFlow`
+In order to issue IOU's using Corda - You will first fix `IOUState`, then `IOUContract`, and lastly `IOUIssueFlow`.
+Then you can move on to more challenging exercises specified in Transfer and Settle testing files.

 ### Running the tests
 * Kotlin: Select `Kotlin - Unit tests` from the dropdown run configuration menu, and click the green play button.
 * Java: Select `Java - Unit tests` from the dropdown run configuration menu, and click the green play button.
 * Individual tests can be run by clicking the green arrow in the line number column next to each test.
+* When running flow tests you must add the following to your run / debug configuration in the VM options field.
+This enables us to use
+* Quasar - a library that provides high-performance, lightweight threads.
+* "-javaagent: /PATH_TO_FILE_FROM_ROOT_DIR/quasar.jar"

 # Template Files